-Full details are in the leaflet sent to you/available from the School Business Manager.
+Full details are available from the Bursar's Office.
 No refunds are due for absences in respect of a pre-existing illness or medical condition.

 STUDENTS' PERSONAL EFFECTS

 The school does not hold an 'all risks' insurance policy to cover students' effects.
 Parents are advised to cover all clothing, possessions and money brought to the school by their daughters by extending their house contents insurance policy to include personal effects away from the home.